jarmoza/aolm_full/README.md

         TUTORIAL_BASELINE_SOURCE_ID
     )

+Congratulations!
+You have just created your first data quality metric object.

 Each metric object performs two steps to produce its metric and submetric values.
-The metric object's `compute` function tallies the values of the editions or metadata it needs for producing the final metric values.
+The metric object's `compute` function tallies the values of the editions or metadata it uses for producing the final metric values.
 Then the metric object's `evaluate` function calculates statistics based on those tallies to produce the metric and submetric values.

     metric.compute()